Xiraeth/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Part of The Odin Project<br>This time building a rock paper scissors app
+Part of The Odin Project
+This time building a rock paper scissors app